 def paint_outline(node, cmds, rect, zoom):

-The default two-pixel black outline can now be moved into the browser default style sheet, like this:
+Even better, we can move the default two-pixel black outline into the browser default style sheet, like this:

-button:focus { outline: 1px solid black; } div
+button:focus { outline: 2px solid black; } div

 Moreover, we can now make the outline white when dark mode is triggered, which is important for it to stand out against the black background: